-Students may not attend classes at FSTM unless they have registered and paid for class(es).
+Students may not attend classes at FSTM unless they have registered and made payment arrangements for the term.
 Students who do not attend at least one of the first two meetings of a class or clinical experience may be dropped from the course in accordance with the course drop/add policy.